-Fifteen years ago I started on the state side of Medicaid managed care, building data infrastructure, increasing public transparency, and holding health plans accountable for performance.
+Fifteen years ago I started on the state side of Medicaid managed care, building data infrastructure, increasing public transparency, and holding health plans accountable for performance across a $15B+ Medicaid program.
 Then I crossed over and ran a $1.6B government programs operation at a New Jersey health plan, explaining to regulators why timelines that look simple on paper are anything but simple in production.
-That experience on both sides of the relationship is what I bring to every problem: I understand what regulators actually measure and I know what it takes to operationalize policy at scale.
+That experience on both sides of the relationship is what I bring to every problem: I understand what regulators actually measure, I know what it takes to operationalize policy at scale, and I know how to solve problems in real time during that scaling.

 Six years at NJ's Medicaid agency, including as Assistant Division Director for Business Intelligence.

-Led production of the NJ FamilyCare Annual Report to expand transparency into program performance and supported rapid course correction during MLTSS implementation.
+Created and served as Editor-in-Chief of the first NJ FamilyCare Annual Report and supported rapid course correction during a $5B MLTSS managed care rollout.

 Each function speaks its own dialect: finance in variances, compliance in clauses, IT in dependencies, operations in constraints.